JoshuaKGoldberg/mock-react-redux/docs/Selectors.md

 <Heading />;
 ```

-`.state` takes in a single parameter and can only be called once:
+`.state` takes in a single parameter and can only be called once per unit test:

 - `state`: A value to use as the root Redux state for the duration of the unit test